Interviewers often use “behavioral interview questions” (a.k.a. "BI" questions) in job interviews today to learn about how job candidates behave.

 Throughout the process of answering these types of questions you will be slipping in the soft skills you leveraged (see my other article on discussing your Soft Skills during the interview).

 Don't be intimidated.
 Think of these questions as opportunities to share how you have succeeded in your work.
-Prepare by analyzing the job, determining both the hard and soft skills needed for the job, and then give examples of how you have handled similar situations, demonstrating your soft skills.
+Prepare by analyzing the job, determining both the hard and soft skills needed for the job, and then noting examples of how you have handled similar situations in the past, demonstrating that you have those soft skills.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
 He is a unique recruiter with Lean Engineering experience and a Six Sigma Blackbelt.
 Learn more about him through his company site alistsolutions.com.
 Follow Jeff on Twitter (@JLipschultz).